 After you have created the delegate user, you need to run a script in Exchange Management Shell to give the delegate user access to the mailboxes of all users in the domain.

-Example: Grant permissions for Sync Delegate user
+Grant permissions for Sync Delegate user

 Get-ExchangeServer | Where {$_.ServerRole -match "ClientAccess"} | Add-ADPermission -User "Sync Delegate" -ExtendedRights ms-Exch-EPI-Impersonation -InheritanceType None